 A general ledger (GL) is a chronological accounting record a business uses to keep track of financial transactions.
-Transactions are categorized and summarized into accounts.
+Transactions are categorized and summarized into general ledger accounts.
 An account is a unique record for each type of asset, liability, equity, revenue and expense.
 The number and type of accounts that make up the general ledger is determined by the chart of accounts (COA).

 Continue Reading About general ledger (GL)